Search for projects by name or address

 ERC-20 wrapper that escrows an underlying token and issues confidential balances.
 It supports encrypted transfers, wrapping, unwrapping, local blocking, and optional underlying-token denylist checks.

 Ethereum host-chain access-control registry for encrypted handles, storing handle allowances and delegation state for ciphertext references.
 Its public-decryption and user-delegation events are mirrored into the Gateway MultichainACL by coprocessor consensus.
+Since v0.4.0 users can delegate user decryption of their handles across all app contracts at once via a wildcard delegation.

 Ethereum host-chain verifier for encrypted input attestations produced by the Zama Gateway InputVerification contract.
 The FHEVMExecutor calls it before accepting user-provided ciphertext handles.

-FHEVM executor that accepts encrypted operation requests, accounts for computation usage, and stores ciphertext handles for operation results.
+FHEVM executor that accepts encrypted operation requests, accounts for computation usage, and stores ciphertext handles for operation results. v0.4.0 adds the n-ary encrypted operations fheSum and fheIsIn (encrypted set membership) over bounded ciphertext collections.

 ERC-20 wrapper that escrows an underlying token and issues confidential balances.
 It supports encrypted transfers, wrapping, unwrapping, local blocking, and optional underlying-token denylist checks.